Every Person Prospers.

 • Sustainable Agriculture and Food Systems Program

-OERʻs Sustainable Agriculture and Food Systems Program provides resources for small farmers and producers in the City and County of Honolulu and supports the local food system infrastructure.
+The Sustainable Agriculture and Food Systems Program provides resources for small farmers and producers in the City and County of Honolulu and supports the local food system infrastructure.

-OER looks at the whole food system, like growing food and handling food waste, to meet Oʻahu's agricultural needs.
-The department is working to boost agricultural production so Oʻahu residents can enjoy more locally grown products, take better care of our environment, and have more access to value-added, unique Hawaiʻi products.
-OER aims to create an economically viable and sustainable food system through programs and policy change.
+The program is working to boost agricultural production so Oʻahu residents can enjoy more locally grown products, take better care of our environment, and have more access to value-added, unique Hawaiʻi products.

 • A father and his toddler daughter walking on the beach, near the shoreline.